carpentries-incubator/SDC-BIDS-sMRI/_episodes/04-Image_Preproc_Part2.md

 teaching: 20
 exercises: 10
 questions:
-- "What are "templates", "spaces", "atlases"?"
+- "What are 'templates', 'spaces', 'atlases'?"
 - "What is spatial normalization?"
 objectives:
 - "Understand reference spaces"